akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 A fist pounded the oak door in the heat of the day.

-Beatrice was on her feet before the servant reached the door.
-A woman’s voice, tight with fear, spilled through the gap as the bar lifted: ‘Please, Peter was working in the high field and his heart began to pound and it will not stop.‘
+Beatrice was on her feet before their manservant reached the door.
+A woman’s voice, tight with fear, spilled through the gap as the bar lifted: ‘Please sir, Peter was working in the high field and his heart began to pound.
+It will not stop.‘

 Now aged eleven, Beatrice guided a young man to the hearth and sat him on the stool her mother often used for the sick, the frightened or women in labour.
 The man sat down heavily, head bowed, looking terrified.
 His hand pressed flat against his chest, his breath coming in short, shallow gasps like a fish.
 His skin was the colour of old ash, grey‑blue at his protruding lips.